A common question that circles in the expat community in Croatia often is “How much will I be charged in taxes if I buy something online from abroad”?

 - Packaging costs

-- Transport costs to the port or place of entry to the EU
+- Transport costs to the port or place of entry to the EU/EEA

-- Boarding, disembarking and handling costs associated with the transport to EU
+- Boarding, disembarking, and handling costs associated with the transport to EU/EEA

-- Insurance costs until entering the EU territory
+- Insurance costs until entering the EU/EEA territory

-Once the customs value is determined, customs and special taxes called or excise duty are added on top, if applicable.
+Once the customs value is determined, customs and special taxes called or excise duties are added on top, if applicable.
 On this amount, PDV is calculated according to the above-prescribed rates.

-To estimate the customs cost, you can use the Carina calculator Android app.
+To estimate the customs cost, you can use the Android mobile application called Carina Kalkulator.
 It is available for download here.

 - Name and code of the customs office